Not real news: A look at what didn’t happen this week

 THE FACTS: Khan did not approve the opening of a bank that funds terrorism and has been banned in the U.S., despite the claims of the conspiracy site YourNewsWire.
 For one thing, the mayor has no authority to approve the opening of any banks; that job in Britain goes to the Financial Conduct Authority.
 Khan did announce the opening in September of two London branches of Habib Bank AG Zurich , a Switzerland-based institution.
 There is a similarly named, but unrelated, entity called Habib Bank Ltd. , which is Pakistan’s largest bank and is based in Karachi.
 Habib Bank Ltd. was fined by New York state this year for failing to stop illicit money flows, including terrorist financing.
 Habib Bank AG Zurich has no offices in the U.S.

-NOT REAL: Get a Free $50 Coupon from Starbucks by Taking an Online Survey
+NOT REAL: Get a free $50 coupon from Starbucks by taking an online survey

 THE FACTS: Starbucks is not giving out $50 coupons in exchange for completing an online survey.
 The coffee chain said the links being shared on social media are phony and have been circulating for years.
 After people click the link and take the fake survey, they are told to share the link on their own Facebook account.
 Some signs the survey is fake: the Starbucks logo may look outdated and the wording in the survey may have typos or spelling errors.
 Starbucks said customers who can’t tell if a promotion is the real deal can call Starbucks customer care or ask an in-store employee.